 Continuing to the small village of Eynesse, you can stop for a snack or

-you'll find a restaurant that serves as another possible lunch option.
+find a restaurant that serves as another possible lunch option.

-The road takes us next through small woods and past
+Our road takes us next through small woods and past

 vineyards to our home for the next two nights, Château des Vigiers.
 Once